pymupdf/PyMuPDF/docs/document.rst

           For more details and examples see page 367 of :ref:`AdobeManual`.
 Also do have a look at example scripts `here <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/optional-content>`_.

-          Visibility expressions, ``/VE``, are part of the PDF version 1.6 specification.
-If you are using an older PDF consumer software, you hence may find it unsupported (i.e. ignored).
+          Visibility expressions, ``/VE``, are part of PDF specification version 1.6.
+So not all PDF viewers / readers may already support this feature and hence will react in some standard way for those cases.

     .. method:: get_ocmd(xref)

       *(New in v1.18.4)*

-      Retrieve the definition of an OCMD (optional content membership dictionary).
+      Retrieve the definition of an :data:`OCMD`.

       :arg int xref: the :data:`xref` of the OCMD.
       :rtype: dict
       :returns: a dictionary with the keys *xref*, *ocgs*, *policy* and *ve*.

-    .. method:: get_oc_states(config=-1)
+    .. method:: get_layer(config=-1)

       *(New in v1.18.3)*